Skip to main content

 • Before approving an online payment, check exactly which amount and which merchant name appear in the mobile TAN SMS or in the online payment approval screen in the complete Control app and whether this matches the payment you want to make.
 If you have any doubts, please cancel an unclear payment transaction and contact the merchant before approving a payment.

-• Beware of fake competition from well-known companies!
+• Beware of fake competition or offers from well-known companies!
 Currently, a fake competition of ÖBB is promoted on Facebook, where a small amount has to be approved, but the customers agree to a standing order in the background.
+Fake offers, such as from Airport Vienna, are also regularly in circulation!

 • Do not give access to your PC or smartphone via Teamviewer or similar under any circumstances.